-If you would like to make a formal commitment of membership and belonging in this community through baptism, a letter of transfer, confirmation, or reception, please fill out the Membership Information form.
-We regard it as an honor to be a part of your faith journey.
+If you would like to make a formal commitment of membership and belonging in this community through baptism, a letter of transfer, confirmation, or reception, please fill out the Membership Information Form.
+It is an honor to be a part of your faith journey.

 Q: What does it mean to be a member?